sqlxpert/stay-stopped-aws-rds-aurora/README.md

-> If someone starts the database manually after it enters `stopped` status but before the next and final retry, Stay-Stopped will stop the database another time &mdash; a race condition, yes, but one that's documented and doesn't interfere with stopping stuff the first time!
-Before manually starting a database, wait until it has been `stopped` for at least 9 minutes (the tool's default [in]visibility timeout).
+> If someone starts the database manually after it enters `stopped` status but before the next and final retry, Stay-Stopped will stop the database another time &mdash; a race condition, yes, but documented, and not one that prevents the tool from doing its job of stopping databases!
+Before manually starting a database, wait until it has been stopped for 10 minutes (based on the tool's default [in]visibility timeout, 9 minutes).
 Or, change `FollowUntilStopped` to `false` in CloudFormation.

 ### Amazon Q Artificial Intelligence Solutions